vickyad/vickyad/README.md

 I fell in love with the area in high school when I went to peek on a Hackaton.
 Since then, I have been discovering more about this rich and dynamic universe.
 I have a lot of fun with the frontend development, but I also love the theoretical and historical part of Computing.

+This is the Github with projects that can be shared.

 ### That's me
 ```Python
 class VictoriaDuarte: